Macross-Software/core/ClassLibraries/Macross.Windows.Debugging/README.md

 ## Writing the flattened message JSON structure to actual log files...

-Some users will find the flattened message JSON format displayed in the UI conveniant and will ask to write it out into actual log files, that is coming soon.
-Structures are already available in the [Macross.Logging.Abstractions](../Macross.Logging.Abstractions/README.md) library.
+If you find the flattened message JSON format displayed in the UI conveniant and want to write it out into actual log files, see [Macross.Logging.Files](../Macross.Logging.Files/README.md).

+A demo web application using the `DebugWindow` and `Macross.Logging.Files` is available [here](./Demo/README.md).